 Imagine someone creates a new coin and sells 20 units for $10 each.
 If 1 billion coins are created in total, it follows that the market capitalisation is then $10 billion and the Bitcoin Dominance Index will fall slightly.
 However, in reality the effect of this new coin on the cryptocurrency market is much lower than the dent made in the Bitcoin Dominance Index.

-Another limitation of the Index is that trading volume. or liquidity is not accounted for.
+Another limitation of the Index is that trading volume or liquidity are not accounted for.
 For the example above where someone creates a new coin with a supply of 1 billion, if the market capitalisation was adjusted to account for liquidity, the index would give a clearer picture of the relative strengths of different cryptocurrencies.
 When adjusting for liquidity, bitcoin’s dominance is suggested to be much higher (around 90%).